 Weinberg, H., & Rolnick, A. (Eds).
 (2020).
 Theory and practice of online therapy: Internet-delivered interventions for individuals, groups, families, and organisations.
 Routledge

 Anthony, K., & Nagel, D. M. (2010).
 Therapy Online: A practical guide.
 Sage Publications Ltd.

 Evans, J. (2012).
 Online counselling and guidance skills: A resource for trainees and practitioners.
 Sage Publications Ltd.

 Lemma, A. (2017).
 The digital age on the couch: Psychoanalytic practice and new media.
 Routledge.

 Jones, G. (2009).
 Online counselling: A handbook for practitioners.
 Palgrave MacMillan.

 Additional readings which are required pre-reading for classes as indicated in the table above will be available on UCLearn

 Some of the relevant journals available online through the library catalogue are:

 Special assessment requirements

-In order to pass this unit, both assignments must be submitted and achieve a 50% mark.
+In order to pass this unit, all assignments must be submitted and achieve a 50% mark.